-- Replacement of the current vactor at the end of its useful life (12 years).
+- Replacement of the current vator at the end of its useful life (12 years).
 This cost impacts the depreciation charge each year to ensure that sufficient funds are available upon replacement and is calculated based on the net cost of the unit.
 The replacement is programmed for FY23-24.
-With the replacement of the existing unit, the cost of repairs is adjusted down, recognizing a period of warranty and optimal operation of the equipment. - Addition of a new vactor to expand the response capability for the cleaning and maintenance of inlets and pipes; this new vactor is programmed for FY22-23.
+With the replacement of the existing unit, the cost of repairs are adjusted down, recognizing a period of warranty and optimal operation of the equipment. - Addition of a new vator to expand the response capability for the cleaning and maintenance of inlets and pipes; this new vator is programmed for FY22-23.
 This new unit includes a new cost for maintenance and repair, fuel, insurance costs, and disposal of materials removed from the drainage system. - Increased investment in the available funds for maintenance and minor repairs to the drainage system.
-Addressing minor repairs in a more proactive manner may reduce the need for larger capital projects or delay the implementation while grants and/or loans are pursued.

-- Completion of the Pollutant Loading Study mandated by the NPDES MS4 permit. - Periodic rate study, every four fiscal years, to ensure that rates are providing sufficient funding program needs are identified. - Recognition that renewal of outsourced services, through contracted procurement, often results in an adjustment in costs to account for inflationary pressures in the marketplace. - Appropriation of \$500,000/annually for capital project planning, engineering design, and grant pursuits for the Option of Grant Funded capital project financing.
-In Options for use of debt financing the Capital Program, the grant match is set at \$250,000.
-In the Cash financed Capital Program, no grants are assumed.
+Addressing minor repairs in a more proactive manner may reduce the need for larger capital projects or delay the implementation while grants and loans are pursued. - Completion of the Pollutant Loading Study mandated by the NPDES MS4 permit. - Periodic rate study, every four fiscal years, to ensure that rates are adjusted as program needs are identified. - Recognition that renewal of outsourced services, through contracted procurement, often results in an adjustment in costs to account for inflationary pressures in the marketplace. - Appropriation of \$500,000/annually for capital project planning, engineering design, and grant pursuits.